ubernostrum/django-registration/docs/hmac.rst

    A subclass of :class:`django_registration.views.ActivationView` implementing the activation portion of this workflow.

+   Errors in activating the user account will raise :class:`~django_registration.exceptions.ActivationError`, with one of the following values for the exception's ``code``:

+   ``"bad_username"``
+       Indicates the username decoded from the activation key is invalid (does not correspond to any user account).

+   ``"expired"``
+       Indicates the account/activation key has expired.

+   ``"invalid_key"``
+      Generic indicator that the activation key was invalid.

    Important customization points unique to this class are:

    .. method:: get_user(username)

       Given a username (determined by the activation key), look up and return the corresponding instance of the user model.
-Returns ``None`` if no such instance exists.
+If no such account exists, will raise
+      :class:`~django_registration.exceptions.ActivationError` as
+      described above.
 In the base implementation, will include ``is_active=False`` in the query to avoid re-activation of already-active accounts.

    .. method:: validate_key(activation_key)

       Given the activation key, verifies that it carries a valid signature and a timestamp no older than the number of days specified in the setting ``ACCOUNT_ACTIVATION_DAYS``, and
       returns the username from the activation key.
+Raises :class:`~django_registration.exceptions.ActivationError`, as
-Returns ``None`` if the activation key has an invalid signature or if the timestamp is too old.
+      described above, if the activation key has an invalid signature or if the timestamp is too old.